-Surgery is only appropriate for individuals who are persistently affected by pilonidal disease, and those who have had complications of procedures used to treat symptomatic disease.
+Surgery of a Pilonidal Sinus is only appropriate for individuals who are persistently affected by pilonidal disease, or those who have had complications of procedures used to treat symptomatic disease.
 Irritation or pain by the tailbone, persistent drainage, and recurrent abscesses are all indications for an appropriate surgical procedure.

 Despite the apparent simplicity of the disease process, pilonidal disease often frustrates both patients and their surgeons because the disease often comes back after conventional surgical procedures.
 Most surgeons try and avoid operating on patients with pilonidal disease, as typical surgical outcomes are dismal and result in recurrent disease that is more complex than the original problem.